Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Where to Find Thimbleberries

 Thimbleberries of both species thrive in areas with cool, moist summers.
 They often grow along forest edges, open woodlands, or newly cleared land after logging or forest fires.
-Frequently, Thimbleberries pop up on sloped edges like road banks, trail edges, and the sides of railroad tracks.
+Frequently, thimbleberries pop up on sloped edges like road banks, trail edges, and the sides of railroad tracks.

 Thimbleberries can grow in shade to full sun but prefer acidic, moist soils.
 They grow best in sandy, gravelly, or loamy soils.
+Some unusual occurrences worth noting: R. parviflorus has also been documented as a naturalized species in parts of Hawaii, where it grows in higher-elevation moist forest, and the species was introduced for ornamental purposes in some gardens worldwide.

 Roadside Thimbleberries